RedefiningWomeninTech/av-docs/setups/streaming/readme.md

 # Streaming

+Sending your video out to an online service like YouTube in realtime.

+## Use Casae

 Your event needs to take advantage of a streaming service and send out live as the event is happening.

 You should have already: